UberDever/skobki/README.md

 There are a number of different directives.
 To represent the currently used escape, the symbol `\` will be used in the following description of the directives.
 Note that the default symbol that is used for escape is backtick \`, but backslash is used primarily for illustrative purposes.

 1. `\s|`.
 String directive.
 Directive forces the lexer to include every character that is not a matching closing brace of the enclosing sexpr.
 The escape could be used to escape the escape itself or the matching closing brace to continue consuming the input.
+Any other form of other escaping is invalid.

 Example:
 ```lisp
 (\s|This is a string)
 (\s| this also a string, but with \) being escaped)